maduyen/VoteChain/README.md

 1) Secure and Transparent Election
 2) Single Voting Instance
 3) Immutable Votes
+4) User Friendly Interface
+5) NEW!
+User Authentication with ResVault
-4) Customizable Voting
+6) NEW!
+Customizable Voting
-5) Participate in Discussion Panels
+7) NEW!
+Participate in Discussion Panels
-6) View Poll Results & Personal Vote History
+8) NEW!
+View Poll Results & Personal Vote History
-7) User Friendly Interface

 ## Architecture Diagram